 Students come to PFEW from over 1,000 high schools throughout

 Pennsylvania.
-These students attend thanks to scholarships contributed by over 600 businesses,
+These students attend thanks to scholarships contributed by over

 foundations, and civic organizations across the state.
 PFEW is designed to give these young people